 Photographs represent a good target for these kinds of interventions, seeing as about 70% of workers already display photos in their workspace.
 Past research has found, for example, that photographs of children increase prosocial behavior, and can lead to increased generosity.

-But can family photos also reduce workplace fraud?
+But can desk photos of family members also reduce workplace fraud?

 A team of researchers at several U.S. universities decided to find out, and conducted four experiments.
 Their resulting paper, “Show me the family: How photos of meaningful relationships reduce unethical behavior at work,” has now been published in the journal Organizational Behavior and Human Decision Processes.

 Each experiment looked at how people’s ethical behavior changed when they were in the presence of different kinds of photographs.
 Those included family photos, photos of strangers, or photos without people (for example of a flower or a city skyline).

 The specific transgression these experiments looked at was expense report padding.
 Previous research has found this to be a key source of employee theft.

 One of the experiments asked about 180 supervisors to assess the likelihood that a given employee might pad his or her expense account.